DorsetProject/todo-agent/README.md

 # TodoAgent

 The TodoAgent is a Dorset intelligent agent that creates and manipulates a user's to do list.
-The todoAgent can place the todo list in either a file or a database.
-A user can add to, remove remove, and get items from the to do list.
+The todoAgent can place the list in either a file or a database, depending on the user's configurations.
+A user can add to, remove from, and get items from the to do list.

+## Getting started

+Before using the ToDoAgent with a database, the user must create the database using MySQL.
+Alternatively, the ToDoAgent will automatically create the file if it does not already exist.

 ## Configurations

-See sample.conf for an example of configurations.
+See sample.conf for configuration example.
 Configuration file must be named application.conf

+For database functionality, see sample.cfg.xml for additional configuration example.
+Configuration file must be named hibernate.cfg.xml

 ## Build
 mvn clean package

 ## Run
 ...

 ## Example Requests
-* ADD insert item text
+* ADD item text
-* REMOVE insert keyword for item
+* REMOVE keyword for item
-* REMOVE insert item number
+* REMOVE item number
 * GET ALL
-* GET ALL insert keyword for items
+* GET ALL keyword for items
-* GET insert keyword
+* GET keyword
-* GET insert item number
+* GET item number
-* GET ALL insert date formatted as MM/dd/yyyy
+* GET ALL date formatted as MM/dd/yyyy